 Note: With respect to sections 80GGB and 80GGC a ‘Political Party’ is defined as a political party registered under section 29A of the Representation of the People Act, 1951.

 Section 80GGC Deduction Limits

-- An assesses or the taxpayer can claim the entire (100%) contribution amount as a deduction under this section.
+- The taxpayer can claim the entire (100%) contribution amount made through legitimate banking portals such as Internet banking, Credit/Debit cards, Online payments, etc. as a deduction under this section.

 - This deduction falls under Chapter VI A meaning that the total amount of tax deduction must not exceed the complete assessable income of the person.